 Is talk cheap?
-Why are we so concerned with who pays for it?
-A placeholder.
+If so, why are we so concerned with who pays for it?

 Does inclusive language increase inclusion?
-The most salient case study in this for me is gender-inclusive language and there are some further musings there, although they are not particularly deep either.
+A salient case study for me is gender-inclusive language and there are some further musings there, although they are not particularly deep either.

 I would be mildly surprised if using gender-neutral job description had in isolation a substantial effect on the friendliness of a job for a person of a given gender, because I was taught as a linguistics undergraduate to dismiss the Sapir-Whorf hypothesis.
 However, I could be wrong; see Sczesny, Formanowicz, and Moser (2016) for a review of research in this area.1

 But maybe language-to-change-individual-behaviour directly is not the aim, language-to-change-organisational-behaviour is.
 Perhaps using gender inclusive language, as a slightly tedious thing to orchestrate, is an effective signal of institutional commitment to non-discrimination.
 That is certainly why I attempt to use inclusive language, even though I personally sceptical that this small change in itself will do anything to my own latent sexism.
-If that is table stakes for more substantive action, it does not seem to me personally unaffordable.
+If that is table stakes for more substantive action, it does not seem to me personally unaffordable, because actually I would like to address my own and organisational latent sexism.

 Letting rip on that joke